QS2AG/learnAnalytics-public/Microsoft_R_certification_learning_path.md

   - [Summarize estimated models](https://msdn.microsoft.com/en-us/microsoft-r/scaler-user-guide-linear-model); run arbitrary code out of process, such as parallel parameter tuning by using [`rxExec`](https://msdn.microsoft.com/en-us/microsoft-r/scaler-distributed-computing); [evaluate tree models by using `RevoTreeView` and `rxVarImpPlot`](https://msdn.microsoft.com/en-us/microsoft-r/scaler-user-guide-decision-tree); [calculate model evaluation metrics](https://msdn.microsoft.com/en-us/microsoft-r/scaler-user-guide-logistic-regression) by using built-in functions; calculate model [evaluation metrics and visualizations by using custom code](https://smott.gitbooks.io/introduction-to-microsoft-r-server/content/32g-judging-predictive-performance.html), such as mean absolute percentage error and precision recall curves

-- Create additional models using RML packages
+- Create additional models using MicrosoftML packages

   - Build and use a One-Class Support Vector Machine, build and use [linear and logistic regressions that use L1 and L2 regularization](https://github.com/Azure/mr4ds/blob/master/Student-Resources/rmarkdown/6-MML-for-NLP.rmd), build and use [a decision tree by using `FastTree`](https://github.com/Azure/mr4ds/blob/master/Student-Resources/rmarkdown/6-MML-for-NLP.rmd), use `FastTree` as a recommender with ranking loss (NDCG), build and use a simple three-layer feed-forward [neural network](https://github.com/Azure/mr4ds/blob/master/Student-Resources/rmarkdown/6-MML-for-NLP.rmd)